-Alnylam Pharmaceuticals Inc. (ALNY), based in Cambridge, Massachusetts, also has a drug in early trials to treat TTR-FAP.
-Isis Pharmaceuticals Inc. (ISIS), based in Carlsbad, California, and London-based GlaxoSmithKline Plc have teamed to develop a treatment.
+Alnylam Pharmaceuticals Inc. (ALNY:US), based in Cambridge, Massachusetts, also has a drug in early trials to treat TTR-FAP.
+Isis Pharmaceuticals Inc. (ISIS:US), based in Carlsbad, California, and London-based GlaxoSmithKline Plc have teamed to develop a treatment.

 The Alnylam and Isis drugs stop production of the transthyretin protein, said Rodney Falk, director of Boston- based Brigham and Women’s Hospital’s program for cardiac amyloidosis, a related disease where patients’ heart muscles are damaged.

 To contact the reporter on this story: Drew Armstrong in New York at firstname.lastname@example.org;